 11 3

-If we insert another bit at the beginning of the sequence, the number of possible bit words doubles.
-The new “words” will consist of the bit sequences from above, with either a zero or one placed before them.
-So now we can encode eight numbers:
+If we add another bit to the beginning of the sequence, the number of possible bit-words doubles.
+These consist of the already known bit sequences, each preceded by a zero or one.
+Thus, we can encode eight numbers:

 000 0